Queen Charlotte: A Bridgerton Story, a Netflix prequel spin-off charting the monarch's rise to the throne.

-Described by Netflix as a limited series, the yet-to-be-named show will run for just one season and follow some of our favorites from the main show during their early years.
-We also know the new spin-off will be a prequel to Bridgerton season 1 and Bridgerton season 2.
+The limited series will run for just one season and follow some of our favorites from the main show during their early years.
+We also know the new spin-off will be a prequel to Bridgerton season 1, Bridgerton season 2 and Bridgerton season 3.

 The tale will focus on a youthful Queen Charlotte (played by Golda Rosheuval in the first two seasons of Bridgerton) but a young Lady Danbury (Adjoa Andoh) and matriarch Violet (Ruth Gemmell) will also feature.

-Here's everything we know about her upcoming spin-off show, which has been written by Bridgerton showrunner Shonda Rhimes...
+Here's everything we know about the upcoming Bridgerton Queen Charlotte spin-off show, which has been written by showrunner Shonda Rhimes...

 While Julia Quinn's Bridgerton novels are works of fiction, there was a real Queen Charlotte in Britain during the early 1800s and while she doesn't appear in the books, showrunner Shonda Rhimes decided to add her to the show.